General Info – summary

 Fruit

 The somewhat ovoid (egg-shaped) and large (up to 24 x 16cm) Fruit is a Capsule (a dry fruit resulting from the maturing of a compound ovary which usually opens at maturity by one or more lines of dehiscence).
 It is borne singly in leaf axils.
 Grey to golden hairs cover the hard, woody indehiscent capsule that changes from green to greyish brown as it matures.
-The fruit hangs down from the branches.
-Many kidney-shaped, black Seeds are imbedded in a whitish pulp containing appreciable quantities of tartaric acid (white organic acid occurring in many plants – including grapes and baobab fruit.
+The Calyx does not continue growing with the fruit that hangs down from the branches.
+Many kidney-shaped, black Seeds are imbedded in a whitish pulp containing appreciable quantities of tartaric acid (white organic acid occurring in many plants – including grapes and baobab fruit).
 It develops naturally in the fermentation process and acts as a natural exfoliator and refiner because it encourages the shedding of the outer layer of skin cells.
 It helps promote cell turnover, improve the skins barrier and help other products, including moisturizers, penetrate the skin better.
 Excessive use may become a problem.
+(Jan-May)

 Distribution & Ecology

-Most of the South African baobab Trees in are found to the NW of the Soutpansberg in “Mopaniland” (where mopane trees – Colophospermum mopane, are present).
+Most of the South African baobab Trees are found to the NW of the Soutpansberg in “Mopaniland” (where mopane trees – Colophospermum mopane, are present).
 This includes Limpopo province and the Oliphants River in the East.
 Adansonia digitata also grows in Northern Province, North West and Mpumalanga – in dry hot and sandy places.
+They often grow on alluvial soils.
 Beyond our borders, they grow in Zimbabwe, Botswana, Northern Namibia (Caprivi Strip) into tropical Africa and Madagascar.
 In Mozambique the tree is wide spread.
 Mozambique is also the home to a second species: Adansonia kilima.
 All trees normally develop at low altitudes of up to 1 700m – usually less, and with a rainfall of between 300-500mm per year.
-They grow best in deep well-drained, even alluvial soil.
+They grow best in deep well-drained soil.
 Trees occur in flood plains and along rivers.
 The tree centre often dies and may fill with water.
 Many animals consume this water – especially in dry times.
 It may become a breeding place for mosquitoes.
 Young baobab trees can develop a swollen underground organ for water storage.
 Animals eat the Leaves.
 The Flowers attract small birds, bats, insects and reptiles.
-Physically damaged or burned Bark recovers well.
+Physically damaged or burned Bark usually recovers well.
 Baboons and monkeys seek out the Fruit.
 Elephants, antelope and cattle eat the spongy, soft Wood – especially when water is in short supply.
-Some trees have part of the trunk stripped by Elephant.
-The tree has the ability to replace damaged bark.
+Some trees have part of the trunk stripped by elephant, but the tree has the ability to replace damaged bark.
 When a tree eventually dies, it disintegrates rapidly and becomes a huge fibrous mass.
+This has occurred in plant in the intro photo.
 Seed dispersal includes seeds transported by animals in their digestive system.

 Ethnobotany